November 2014 AUTHOR SPOTLIGHT

 WG: Is there a specific 'ah-ha' moment you've had as a writer that you would like to share with us?

-WG: Rejections, notes from unhappy readers and less than stellar reviews are all part of this business.
+WG: Rejections, less than stellar reviews and notes from unhappy readers are all part of this business.
 What is your own method for dealing with these and moving on?

 WG: Is there some piece of advice you received or bit of 'conventional wisdom' that you wish you had ignored?